PreEmptive logo

 No Beans About It: Why You Need JavaScript Obfuscation

 The problem with all this popularity?
-Massive amounts of great open-source code create opportunities for both in-house development teams and malicious actors.
-The sheer volume of JavaScript-based services means it’s not enough just design apps with security in mind — businesses must actively mitigate emerging threats by obfuscating critical code to frustrate hacker efforts.
+Massive amounts of great open-source code create opportunities for in-house development teams and malicious actors.
+The sheer volume of JavaScript-based services means it’s not enough to design apps with security in mind—businesses must actively mitigate emerging threats by obfuscating critical code to frustrate hacker efforts.

 Not sure where to start?
 Here’s what you need to know about the brewing storm of JavaScript attacks and the simplest ways to reduce your total risk.